ProfRandom/WCB-Canon/GitLab_Wiki/Momonic_Classification.md

 # Classification Rule — The Monon Condition

-> **All WCB monoseries (planemon, intermon, stellamon, etc.) refer exclusively to individual, gravitationally coherent bodies — not to multi-body systems, collections, or regions.**
+> **All WCB monon series (planemon, intermon, stellamon, etc.) refer exclusively to individual, gravitationally coherent bodies — not to multi-body systems, collections, or regions.**

 ---